restic/restic/doc/060_forget.rst

 -  ``--keep-yearly n`` for the last ``n`` years which have one or more snapshots, keep only the most recent one for each year.
 -  ``--keep-tag`` keep all snapshots which have all tags specified by this option (can be specified multiple times).
+The ``forget`` command will exit with an error if all snapshots in a snapshot group would be removed as none of them have the specified tags.
 -  ``--keep-within duration`` keep all snapshots having a timestamp within the specified duration of the latest snapshot, where ``duration`` is a number of years, months, days, and hours.
 E.g. ``2y5m7d3h`` will keep all